ccoupe/mqtt-alarm/README.md

 </plist>
 ```
 That should wait for the network to be up and running before attempting
 to run the script.
-Should, but doesn't.
+IT Should, but it doesn't.
 Notice the 60 second delay in the
 launch script iot-alarm.sh ?
 Now you know why it's there.

 ```sh